A Student Armed With A Shotgun Was Tackled By A High School Football Coach After Entering An Oregon Classroom

-A high school football coach in Oregon wrestled a student to the ground Friday after he entered a classroom wearing a black trench coat and pulled out a shotgun, sending students scrambling for cover.
+A high school football coach in Oregon wrestled a student to the ground Friday after the student entered a classroom wearing a black trench coat and pulled out a shotgun, sending others scrambling for cover.

 Portland police responded to a report of a man armed with a gun at Parkrose High School at 11:48 a.m.
 When officers arrived, the suspect, identified by police as a student at the school, was being detained in the hallway by a staff member.